H. Mujeeb Rahman

-H. Mujeeb Rahman (born 28 September 1971) is a Tamil writer.
+H. Mujeeb Rahman (born 28 September 1971) is a Tamil language writer.
 His works include short stories, novels, short films, criticism and sufism.
 His work, combining magical realism with Historiographic metafiction, is primarily concerned with the many connections, disruptions, and exchanges between Tamil Muslims and Arabic civilizations, with much of his fiction being set on the Gulf and India.

 Personal life

 Mujeeb Rahman is a son of Hassan and Kadija Beevi, who lived in Padmanabhapuram in Kanyakumari District in Tamil Nadu.He has three brothers.
 Till he was twenty five years old, his family lived in Valiya Veedu (the name of the house) in North street in Padmanabhapuram and then moved to Thuckalay.
-After finishing his schooling in Thuckalay, he completed his U.G and P.G Degrees In Scott Christian College in Nagercoil his studies he worked in Gujarat and Bombay for a few years, then worked in Saudi Arabia,Turkey,Malaysia and AbuDhabi for fourteen years.
+After finishing his schooling in Thuckalay, he completed his U.G and P.G Degrees In Scott Christian College in Nagercoil his studies he worked in Gujarat and Bombay for a few years, then worked in Saudi Arabia, Turkey, Malaysia and AbuDhabi for fourteen years.
 Then came back to his motherland in 2008 and extended his service as Professor in National Engineering college.
 He has a wife named Missiria and two children, Athil and Adhirah.